geo200cn/geo200cn.github.io/central.md

 This is the distribution of the sample means.
 It doesn’t look like much.
 That’s because we only took 10 samples.

 A note about sampling in R: When you work with using random values, the results will be different each time you run some code (that is the point); but sometimes it is desirable to recreate exactly the same random sequence.
 The function `set.seed()` allows you to do that (after all, in computers we can only create pseudo-random values).
-So, by plugging in `set.seed(1234)` before I ran the sampling functions above, I can replicate the results at a later time.
-Furthermore, you can replicate my results if you too plugged in `set.seed(1234)`.
+So, by plugging in `set.seed(1234)` before we ran the sampling functions above, we can replicate the results at a later time.

 <div style="margin-bottom:25px;">